 Kim Brown: Try to align your shoulders slightly right of the target or at least right at the target.
 If you move your right shoulder closer to the ball that will cause a push, fade, or a pull as the path of the downswing tends to follow the shoulder alignment.

-Scott Robbins:
+Scott Robbins: Bill,

-Usually though, the best thing to strengthen the "golf" muscles are
+Usually though, the best thing to strengthen the “golf” muscles are swinging a weighted club like Hogan and his contemporaries did and/or hitting lots of golf balls.

 Good Luck,